mathigon/textbooks/content/shapes/content.md

 We could use a piece of string and a ruler to determine the distance around a tire.
 Or we could use some sort of flexible measuring tool.
 Or we could walk around a circular track to determine the distance.
 However, it would be helpful if there was some relationship between the straight distance across a circle and the distance around a circle.
 Straight lines are much easier to measure with tools such as rulers and tape measures.
 We are going to explore this idea in this chapter.

-    // ESTIMATING THE CIRCUMFERENCE OF A TIRE BY ENCASEMENT

 In our previous geometry chapters, we used what we had learned about earlier shapes to help us with new ones.
 For example, we re-arranged parallelograms into rectangles to understand how to find the area of parallelograms.
 Let’s first find an estimate of the distance around the tire by using what we know about the perimeter of polygons.
 Place the square around the circle so it totally encloses the circle.